alinush/eprint-iacr-notifier/README.md

 ## TODO

+ - https://eprint.iacr.org/2019/1172 has a ``<`` sign in the abstract that throws off our parser
-For now, the script uses a throwaway Gmail account to send emails, because it was the easiest way to get this running.
+ - For now, the script uses a throwaway Gmail account to send emails, because it was the easiest way to get this running.
 This should be made more flexible.

 ## Installation